bodonova/SpeechToGerman/README.md

 # SpeechToSpeech
 # Speech to Speech Browser Application

   The application uses IBM's speech recognition, machine translation, and voice synthesis capabilities to instantly translate speech to another language and read the translation aloud.
+This is heavily based on the https://github.com/leonrch/SpeechToSpeech sample (the only change is the addition of support for German)

 Node.js is used to provide the browser client's authentication token.

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.